bps-statistics/form-gear/README.md

    let form = FormGear(template, preset, response, validation, remark, config, uploadHandler, GpsHandler, onlineSearch, setResponseMobile, setSubmitMobile, openMap);

    return form;

 }

 ```

-# Template
+## Template

+---

 FormGear use defined template which is based on JSON Object.
+This allows for dynamic form creation, letting you to easily build your form with various form controls simply by expanding the JSON object.
+This also allows FormGear to create nest other form control in other form control, making it easy for you to create recurring questions based on the nested form control.
+Below is the structure and example of the JSON object that FormGear uses as its form template.

 ```
 template.json